12 Best Virtual Queue Management Systems for Retail

 Overview

-• Reliability: JRNI’s Virtual Queue Management Platform has a relatively high uptime, meaning it’s unlikely to crash in the middle of service.
+- Reliability: JRNI’s Virtual Queue Management Platform has a relatively high uptime, meaning it’s unlikely to crash in the middle of service delivery.

 3. Qmatic

-Primarily focussed on the public sector, Swedish company Qmatic offers top-of-the-range Virtual Waitlist hardware.
+Primarily focused on the public sector, Swedish company Qmatic offers top-of-the-range Virtual Waitlist hardware.

 Overview

-• New software: They’re planning to add a cloud-based solution to their small but growing solution suite later this year.
-This software will likely work with your existing on-site hardware to make it easier to centrally manage your settings.
+- New software: They added a cloud-based solution to their small but growing solution suite a few years back This software works with your existing on-site hardware to make it easier to centrally manage your settings.

-• Sector agnostic: Qmatic has some legacy capabilities which are particularly relevant to public and healthcare sector companies, although the company remains sector agnostic.
+- Sector agnostic: Qmatic has some legacy capabilities that are particularly relevant to public and healthcare sector companies, although the company remains sector agnostic.

 4. Q-nomy

-US company Q-nomy primarily creates hardware Smart Queue Management Solutions for their European clientele.
+US company Q-nomy primarily creates hardware Smart Queue Management Solutions for its European clientele.
 In recent years, they’ve also been developing software solutions.

 Overview